Dog is my guru, an off season pilgrimage to Sri Pada.

 The temple is closed during the off season.

-I could see the bell I was supposed to ring, I could see the temple doors.
-I looked down into Alex’s amber eyes and we agreed without difficulty that none of that matters.
+I could see the bell I was supposed to ring to announce my arrival, I could see the temple doors.
+I looked down into Alex’s amber eyes and we agreed without difficulty that none of that mattered.

-I let my resolution, attained when I wasn’t looking, ring out from me, Alex and the mountain as my witnesses, and it rang louder in the cosmos than any bell.
+Somewhere along the way, when I wasn’t looking, I had reached my resolution, and I let it ring out from the mountaintop on a silent silver peal from within.
+Alex and the mountain as my witnesses, it rang louder in the cosmos than any bell.